isabellepotvin/Acme-Web-Design/README.md

 # Responsive-Website-Acme
-HTML5 website with a responsive layout created by following tutorials
+HTML5 website with a responsive layout created by following a tutorial

 ## Demo
 https://isabellepotvin.github.io/Acme-Web-Design/